ErenTzz/pet_tracking_app/README.md

 ### Notifications

 - **Flutter Local Notifications**: A plugin used to show notifications to the user.
-It is used to remind users about feeding times and other important events.
+It is used to remind users about feeding times and other important events.(Under development-Code included)

 ### Other Packages